seanskggo72/tic-tac-toe-app/README.md

 Notes:

-* syntax for game proposal files are horrible: don't replicate!

 * will change readme content before going public :D

 This repo contains all the actual app development files and dependencies.